23 shot in Chicago since Friday evening

 At least 23 people have been shot in Chicago — two of them fatally — since Friday evening.

-The most violent timespan this weekend was Friday night, when two people were killed and eights others wounded between 5 p.m. and midnight.
+The most violent period this weekend was Friday night, when two were killed and eights others were wounded between 5 p.m. and midnight.
 Shootings on Saturday wounded five people over 24 hours.

 One shooting Friday left a woman dead in the Back of the Yards neighborhood on the South Side.